 Long Weekend Traditions by Province

-While most areas similarly celebrate Victoria Day, some provinces have their own distinct long weekend traditions:
+The following provinces have their own distinct long weekend traditions:

 Ontario: Hosts large fireworks displays, particularly in Toronto and Ottawa.
 The Toronto Islands are open for summer recreation.
-Outdoor attractions like Canada’s Wonderland open for the season.
+Outdoor attractions like Canada’s Wonderland are open for the season.

 British Columbia: Canadian Forces hold a massive naval ship party dubbed “Fleet Week” with public tours and celebrations in Vancouver.